AstroNvim/astrocommunity/lua/astrocommunity/project/projectmgr-nvim/README.md

 ### 🦑 Usage with `telescope.nvim`

-`:ProjectMgr` (or <leader>P) toggles a telescope picker with your projects.
+`:ProjectMgr` (or <Leader>P) toggles a telescope picker with your projects.
 The telescope preview displays information about your project and its current git state.
 The following actions and keybinds are available: